 The film follows fictional movie star Gray Evans through the disintegration of his marriage, his gradual mental breakdown, and his increasing obsession with a young film student who reminds Gray of his own life before becoming famous.
-A dark psychological drama, I Love Your Work explores the pressures of fame and the difference between getting what you want and wanting what you get.
-Written by
+A dark psychological drama, this movie explores the pressures of fame and the difference between getting what you want and wanting what you get.

 Was this review helpful to you?